BeamMW/docs-gitbook/desktop/receiving-beam.md

 ![](<.gitbook/assets/2022-06-23\_15-32-55 copy.png>)

 {% hint style="danger" %}
-For regular payments, your wallet must be online within 12 hours of the amount being sent for your payment to be received.&#x20;
+For regular payments, your wallet must be online within 12 hours of the amount being sent for your payment to be received.
 {% endhint %}

 ## How it looks in your wallet